Alternate Fighter: Expanded

 Adrenaline Rush

-Prerequisites: 9th level, Strength or Constitution of 15
+Prerequisites: 9th-level, Constitution of 15

 As a bonus action, you can expend an Exploit Die to increase your speed, if only temporarily.
 For the next minute, you can take the Dash action as a bonus action on each of your turns, including the bonus action you used to use this Exploit.